 One of the youngest in our team is Daniel Goshev.
 He always means business and shows professionalism at work.
 Working with him goes smoothly with pleasure and lots of jokes.

-Daniel joined our team when he graduated in the 7th edition of “Programming 101 with Python” course.
-Now he’s the most passionate developer in the team about CSS and he’s always coming up with some useful ideas.
+Daniel joined our team when he graduated in the 7th edition of "Programming 101 with Python" course.
+Now he's the most passionate developer in the team about FrontEnd development and he's always coming up with some useful ideas.